OontZ Angle 3 Portable Bluetooth Speaker

 The fate of the party used to rely on bulky speakers that you paid hundreds (sometimes thousands) of dollars on.
 With portable Bluetooth speakers, it’s the last thing you’ll have to worry about.
 These little devices pack a serious boom, fit in compact spaces, and allow you to move the party zone, like transplanting it from one spot to another.
 Everyone loves music, and the focus on advanced audio technology has given us the unique opportunity to give you the low-down on the best portable audio equipment to keep you in full rhythm.

-Our Top Picks Of The Best Portable Bluetooth Speaker
+The Best Portable Bluetooth Speakers

 JBL Charge 3 Portable Bluetooth Speaker